Skip to content

 The uncomfortable part is that the calendar is usually a scope decision, not an engineering fact.

 If you are comparing quotes right now, the spread is probably confusing for a fair reason.
 Some teams are quoting a first test, while others are quoting a small version of the final product.
-This guide gives you the timeline we use at webvise, the blockers that stretch it, and the cut rules that keep an MVP from pretending to be a full build.
+This guide gives you the timeline I use at webvise, the blockers that stretch it, and the cut rules that keep an MVP from pretending to be a full build.

 • 3 to 5 weeks is realistic for one core workflow.
 That means one primary user, one job, one database shape, one launch metric, and fast decisions.